-Singer and songwriter who pioneered the crooning style popularized by
+Singer and songwriter who pioneered the crooning style popularized by Frank Sinatra and whose song "The Lonesome Road" became a standard.

 He grew up learning piano, guitar, and singing in the church choir near Shreveport, Louisiana.